-You can execute helm show values prometheus-community/kube-prometheus-stack to view them.
-For further information, please refer to the kube-prometheus-stack page.
+For a general reference on the settings available on kube-prometheus-stack, you can execute helm show values prometheus-community/kube-prometheus-stack.
+Please refer to the kube-prometheus-stack page for more detail.

 Monitoring on OpenShift

 Starting on Openshift 4.6 there is a complete monitoring stack called "Monitoring for user-defined projects" which can be enabled by cluster administrators.
 Cloud Native PostgreSQL will automatically create a PodMonitor object if the option spec.monitoring.enablePodMonitor of the Cluster definition is set to true.